Supports for English Learners

 The bilingual word-to-word dictionaries students use on test day must be from College Board's approved list.
 Schools can provide the dictionaries to students on test day, collecting them when testing is complete.

-To ensure that student scores are processed correctly and on time, SSD coordinators must request extended time in the EL Supports tool, which is part of SSD Online.
-Schools don’t need to submit documentation, but students should use extended time only if they have a documented need.
+To ensure that student scores are processed correctly and on time, SSD coordinators must request extended time.
+Schools don't need to submit documentation, but students should use extended time only if they have a documented need.

-Schools must have submitted all extended time requests for EL students by their state's EL supports submission deadline.
+Schools must have submitted all requests for EL supports by their state's EL supports submission deadline.

 Note: If your student meets the requirements for EL supports but doesn't want, require, or request the extended testing time before test day, they may still use the translated test directions and/or approved word-to-word dictionaries.
 Translated test directions and word-to-word dictionaries do not require prior approval.